aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 Installed packages are loaded with the Tatin user command `LoadDependencies` which takes a folder as an argument that must have a file `apl-dependencies.txt` but also a file `apl-buildlist.json` which was created when you installed your first package, and which will be extended when you install additional packages.

 You may also specify a second argument: that's where the references pointing to the principal packages are going to be created.
-If you do not specify this it defaults to `#`.
+If you do not specify this it defaults to `#` in case you are in `#`.
+If you are, say, in `#.foo` then Tatin will ask you whether you want to install into `#` or into `#.foo`.

 ```
       ]TATIN.LoadDependencies /myPkgs/ #.Temp